(Last updated April 20th 2021)

 Use Sentinel, Azure Defender, Microsoft 365 Defender in tandem to protect your Microsoft workloads, including Windows, Azure, and Office:

 The cloud is (still) new and often not monitored as extensively as on-prem workloads.
 Read this presentation to learn how Azure Sentinel can help you close the cloud monitoring gap across your clouds.

 Either for a transition period or a longer term, if you are using Azure Sentinel for your cloud workloads, you may be using Azure Sentinel alongside your existing SIEM.
 You might also be using both with a ticketing system such as Service Now.

 There are three common scenarios for side by side deployment:

 You can also send the alerts from Azure Sentinel to your 3rd party SIEM or ticketing system using the Graph Security API, which is simpler but would not enable sending additional data.

 Since it eliminates the setup cost and is location agnostics, Azure Sentinel is a popular choice for providing SIEM as a service.
 You can find a list of MISA (Microsoft Intelligent Security Association) member MSSPs using Azure Sentinel.
 Many other MSSPs, especially regional and smaller ones, use Azure Sentinel but are not MISA members.

+To start your journey as an MSSP, you should read the Azure Sentinel Technical Playbooks for MSSPs.
 More information about MSSP support is included in the next Module, cloud architecture, and multi-tenant support.